 The economy’s effect on Florida’s real estate market has caused home values to plummet approximately 40 percent in recent years.
-While approximately four to five years ago, many homeowners had sufficient equity in their home to secure a second mortgage (or home equity line of credit — HELOC), these homeowners are now confronting the reality of owning a home that is valued far less than what is owed on their first mortgage, let alone what is owed on the second mortgage.
+Approximately 4-5 years ago, many homeowners had sufficient equity in their home to secure a second mortgage.
+This is also known as a home equity line of credit — HELOC.
+These homeowners are now confronting the reality of owning a home that is valued far less than what is owed on their first mortgage, let alone what is owed on the second mortgage.

 At the Law Offices of Robert M. Geller, P.A., we understand the financial burdens people experience when they have upside down and unsustainable mortgages.
-We counsel and advise people of their rights and options available to them, and we guide clients through all phases of the bankruptcy process.
-Since 1991, we have successfully helped countless people in the Tampa Bay area file for bankruptcy relief under Chapter 7 or Chapter 13 of the Bankruptcy Code.
+We counsel and advise people of their rights and options available to them.
+We guide clients through all phases of the bankruptcy process.
+Since 1991, we have successfully helped countless people in the Tampa Bay area file for bankruptcy relief.
+We do this under Chapter 7 or Chapter 13 of the Bankruptcy Code.